Current research projects in the Discipline of Radiation Therapy include:

 Geriatric Assessment in Radiation Oncology

-The first phase consisted of a consensus seeking study (O’Donovan et al, EJC, 2015), employing an expert task force to iteratively develop guidelines on the optimal method of Comprehensive Geriatric Assessment (CGA) in Oncology.
-These guidelines, were used as the basis for a phase 2 pilot study in clinical practice.
-Phase 3 is currently underway, and comprises a secondary data analysis of CGA outcomes in Irish cancer patients.
-Insight gained in this project will influence the provision of oncology services to elderly patients within the Irish healthcare system.
-This work is extremely timely in Ireland, where there will be a predicted doubling in the proportion of the population over the age of 65.
+The first phase consisted of a consensus seeking study (O’Donovan et al, EJC, 2015), employing an expert task force to iteratively develop guidelines on the optimal method of CGA in Oncology.
+These guidelines, were used as the basis for a phase 2 pilot study in radiation oncology.
+Phase 3 comprised a secondary data analysis of CGA outcomes in Irish patients with cancer from TILDA (The Irish Longitudinal StuDy on Ageing).

-2. Barriers to Accessing Radiation Oncology –BARO project
+Barriers to Accessing Radiation Oncology –BARO project

-PI: Claire Poole
+PI: Ms. Claire Poole